aterenin/minima-reboot/_posts/2020-2-13-Fan Repair.md

 ---
 layout: post
-title: "Repair Bin: Kyowa NTMRF8"
+title: "Repair Bin: Tough Mama NTMRF8"
 categories: teardown, repair
 ---
 ![The fan](/assets/teardown/Fan.png)

-### The Portable Fan / Radio / Light / Powerbank
+### Portable Fan / Radio / Light / Powerbank

 This multifunctional rechargeable fan has been pretty good.
 However, it's not able to charge and kept the battery drained recently.
 There were popping noises on the unit whenever I plug it in and there is certainly something wrong with it.